gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## ICMP Considerations {#icmp}

-Encryption Engine shouldn't take decisions based on ICMP, thus ICMP messages shouldn't be forwarded to the Encryption Engine and the overall ICMP handling shall be limited to SCTP as specified in
-{{RFC9260}} section 10.
+SCTP implementation will be responsible for handling ICMP messages and their validation as specified in {{RFC9260}} section 10.
+This include for SCTP packets sent by the encryption engines key-management function.
+However, valid ICMP errors or information may indirectly be provided to the encryption engine, such as an update to PMTU values based on packet to big ICMP messages.

 # Conventions